BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 ## Download the minima theme

-Any Jekyll theme you want to use must first be downloaded to your Windows PC so run `gem install jekyll-theme-minima`..
+Any Jekyll theme you want to use must first be downloaded to your Windows PC so run `gem install jekyll-theme-minima`.
 Today (2021-04-06) it loaded jekyll-theme-minima-0.1.1.gem and 18 other gems (dependencies) as well.

 ## Verify the local site will build and serve locally on your Windows PC

 It is a good idea to be able to see what your site will look like, before committing the changes to GitHub.
-By default, `jekyll build` will read the site's source from the current directory, and write it to a subdirectory `_site`. and `jekyll serve` will start a local web server and serve `_site` to `http://localhost:4000`. `jekyll serve` will also build the site if any source file has been changed.
+By default, `jekyll build` will read the site's source from the current directory, then process it and publish it to a subdirectory `_site`.
+The command `jekyll serve` will start a local web server and serve `_site` to `http://localhost:4000`. `jekyll serve` will also build the site if any source file has been changed.

 1. Open a Powershell terminal and navigate to your repository.
 1. Run `jekyll serve`

 ### Fixing issues

 Did you really think that everything would 'just work'?
 Hahaha!
-When I try this today, I get an error message "Could not find gem tzinfo-data".
+When I first try this today, I get an error message "Could not find gem tzinfo-data".
 Typically, new versions of one tool might break a dependency used somewhere else.
 In this particular case, the latest version of Ruby (3.0.0 today) no longer includes that gem by default.
 So, I needed to run `gem install tzinfo-data`.
 Then when I tried `jekyll serve`, I got an error message ""Could not find gem wdm".
 So I ran `gem install wdm`.
 And then again for `webrick`, which required `bundle add webrick`.
-Depending on how much things have changed between the time I write this and the time you try to follow it, there may be other dependency changes, so just keep on trying to build and fixing the issues, until `jekyll serve` completes and starts serving up pages.
+Then I learned to change the command to `bundle exec jekyll serve`.
+Depending on how much things have changed between the time I write this and the time you try to follow it, there may be other dependency changes, so just keep on trying to build and fixing the issues, until `bundle exec jekyll serve` completes and starts serving up pages.
 I also ran into problems with the Bundler version, getting the error `cannot load such file -- C:/Ruby30-x64/lib/ruby/gems/3.0.0/gems/bundler-2.2.3/libexec/bundle (LoadError)`.
 After updating the Bundler with `gem install bundler` I needed to edit the `Gemfile.lock` and change the `bundled with` line at the bottom to match the version just installed/updated.

-I also changed the command I was using to build and serve to `bundle exec jekyll serve`

 Finally, when you've wrung out the bugs, Jekyll will serve the site locally.
 Use the browser of your choice and navigate to http://localhost:4000.
 With the minima theme it should look like this:
 ToDo: Insert .jpg